Owen Miller Player Props: Brewers vs. Reds

-The Milwaukee Brewers, including Owen Miller (.243 batting average in his past 10 games), battle starter Ben Lively and the Cincinnati Reds at Great American Ball Park, Sunday at 1:40 PM ET.
+Owen Miller, carrying a .270 slugging percentage over his past 10 games, will be in action for the Milwaukee Brewers against the Cincinnati Reds June 5 at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-5 with an RBI) against the Reds.
+In his most recent game he had a one-hit showing (1-for-3) against the Reds.

 Owen Miller Game Info & Props vs. the Reds